mherrmann/helium/README.md

 # Selenium-python, 50% easier.

 Helium is a Python library for automating browsers such as Chrome and Firefox.
 It wraps around Selenium to provide an API that is much easier to use.
-By using Helium on top of Selenium, your automation scripts become 50% shorter, easier to read and more stable.
+It makes your automation scripts 50% shorter, easier to read _and_ more stable.
+At the same time, you don't lose anything by using Helium, because you can freely mix it with Selenium.

 ![Helium Demo](doc/helium-demo.gif)